The Top HVAC Apps That Should Be In Every Field Technician's Tool Belt

 Simply follow the directions on the screen to flip between flashcards

-This app serves as a quick reference guide for HVAC terms and concepts.
+This mobile app serves as a quick reference guide for HVAC terms and concepts.
 Enjoy learning about more than three thousand terms with expert descriptions covering heating, ventilation, and air conditioning.
 This is great for both professionals and those just beginning their HVAC careers.

 Curious what parameters make a leak Class IV or Class V?
 Need to know the difference between an axial fan and a centrifugal fan?
 Done.
 With this HVAC app, you’ll have all of the definitions you could want in one convenient place.